visiongaiatechnology/vgtos/README.md

 - GPG-signed commits strongly recommended
 - No external analytics or tracking code
 - Unit tests for new logic
-- Security vulnerabilities: contact `security@visiongaiatechnology.de` — do NOT open a public issue
+- Security vulnerabilities: contact `info@visiongaia.de` — do NOT open a public issue

 Licensed under **GNU AGPLv3** — if you run VGT OS as a hosted service, your modifications must be shared.
 The copyleft stops at the vault door.
 What's inside remains yours.